-- a. efficiency and installation in Table 5 - b. zoning, time control and temperature control for (a) space heating without hot water and (b) space heating combined with water heating in Table 6.
+- efficiency and installation in Table 5 - zoning, time control and temperature control for - (a) space heating without hot water and - (b) space heating combined with water heating in Table 6.

-Table 5: Recommended minimum standards for efficiency and installation of gas- fired warm air heating systems Topic Minimum standard Efficiency Gas-fired warm air units should meet the requirements, as appropriate to the design of the appliance, of: BS EN 778: 2009, or BS EN 1319: 2009.
-If a gas-fired circulator is incorporated in the warm air unit to provide domestic hot water, it should be able to deliver full and part load efficiency at least equal to that prescribed by BS EN 483:1999+2007.
-The manufacturer's declaration of appliance performance should include the following words: Combined warm air unit and circulator This product has been assessed against the test methods set out in BS EN 778:2009/ BS EN 1319:2009/ BS EN 483 and certified as meeting those minimum requirements by {insert name or identification of Notified Body}.
+Table 5: Recommended minimum standards for efficiency and installation of gas-fired warm air heating systems Торіс Minimum standard Efficiency Gas-fired warm air units should meet the requirements, as appropriate to the design of the appliance, of BS EN 17082:2009, If a gas-fired circulator is incorporated in the warm air unit to provide domestic hot water, it should be able to deliver full and part load efficiency at least equal to that prescribed by BS EN 15502-2.
+The manufacturer's declaration of appliance performance should include the following words:

-Warm air unit alone This product has been assessed against the test method set out in BS EN 778: 2009/ BS EN 1319: 2009 and certified as meeting the minimum requirements by {insert name and/or identification of Notified Body}.
+Combined warm air unit and circulator This product has been assessed against the test methods set out in BS EN 17082:2019 and certified as meeting those minimum requirements by {insert name or identification of Notified Body}.
+BS EN 17082:2009 Warm air unit alone This product has been assessed against the test method set out in BS EN 17082:2019 and certified as meeting the minimum requirements by {insert name and/or identification of Notified Body}.
 Delete as appropriate Installation The system should be installed in accordance with BS 5864:2010.
 Ductwork that is newly installed or replaced should be insulated in accordance with the recommendations of BS 5422:2009 (see Section 9).

 Table 6: Recommended minimum standards for control of gas-fired warm air heating systems Without hot water Minimum standard Time and temperature control Where controls are external to heater, the system should be provided with a time switch/ programmer and room thermostat, or programmable room thermostat.
 Where controls are integrated in the heater, the system should be provided with a time-switch/ programmer and room temperature sensor linked to heater firing and fan speed control.
-Provide self regulating devices in all rooms to enable the separate control of heating to each room.
+Provide self-regulating devices in all rooms to enable the separate control of heating to each room.
 123 Zoning Dwellings with a total floor area > 150 m 2 should be provided with at least two space heating zones with independent time and temperature controls.
 With hot water System circulation There should be pumped primary circulation to the hot water cylinder.
 Time and temperature control The space heating and hot water circuits should be provided with independent time control.
 Independent temperature control of the hot water circuit should be implemented with a cylinder thermostat and a timing device, wired such that when there is no demand for hot water both the pump and circulator are switched off.

-Zoning Dwellings with a total floor area >150 m 2 should have at least two space heating zones with independent time and temperature control.
+Dwellings with a total floor area >150 m 2 should have at least two space heating zones with independent time and temperature control.